 - Possession of firearms is prohibited except by certified park rangers and other authorized personnel.
-Those who are properly permitted (CWP), are allowed to carry a firearm on state park property; however, we do ask that you inform park management that you are carrying a firearm, prior to your arrival.
+Those who are properly permitted (CWP), are allowed to carry a firearm on state park property.

 - Operating vehicles in a reckless manner, or in excess of posted speed limits, or in areas other than those specifically intended for vehicular traffic.

 - Consuming or displaying in public any beverage of alcoholic content, including beer and wine, except where specifically authorized by the Department.

 - Acting in a disorderly manner or creating any noise which would result in annoyance to others.